Schema Registry ACL Authorizer¶

 Adding Prefixed ACLs¶

-Confluent Platform 6.1.0 and later supports prefixed ACLs similar to the prefix pattern that RBAC rolebindings and Kafka ACLs support.
+Prefixed ACLs are supported, similar to the prefix pattern that RBAC rolebindings and Kafka ACLs support.
 (See, for instance, Using centralized ACLs.)

 For example, the following would match all subjects in Schema Registry with names starting